Privacy-Preserving Federated Averaging with Byzantine Aggregators in Asynchronous Networks: Conclusion

 \section{Conclusion}

 In this paper, we introduce the first privacy-preserving and fair federated learning protocol for asynchronous networks with fully Byzantine aggregators.
 Our protocol replicates the aggregator server and clusters clients around a coordinator server, with the clustering reshuffled at each round to cope with potential Byzantine aggregators.
 Reshuffling also aids convergence by mixing client updates across aggregators in the absence of per-round consensus.
 The protocol adapts lightweight secure masking techniques and differential privacy, while guaranteeing one-shot client communication and no client interdependency.
 It also employs verification mechanisms to certify the correctness of the aggregated model.
 Moreover, to operate in asynchronous networks, we devise a fair inclusion mechanism.
 This mechanism mitigates bias induced by network asynchrony and reduces the amount of noise added to the model.
-Experimental results on the classical MNIST dataset validate our protocol, showing its ability to converge even when the data is strongly partitioned across clients (i.e., following non-i.i.d. distributions).
-We also show that our inclusion mechanism reduces the noise added by clients to their updates, thus increasing the utility of each individual contribution, whereas FLDP under the same conditions fails to converge.
-Interestingly, our experiments also reveal a trade-off between fault tolerance and privacy: increasing the number of aggregators inevitably produces more and smaller clusters, which increases the differential privacy noise and can consequently reduce accuracy.
-As future work, it is interesting to extend the approach to robust aggregation functions.
+Experimental results on MNIST and CIFAR-5m datasets validate our protocol, showing its ability to converge even when the data is strongly partitioned across clients.
+We also show that our inclusion mechanism reduces the noise added by clients to their updates, thus increasing the utility of each individual contribution, whereas FLDP \cite{SSVRCN22} under the same conditions fails to converge.
+Interestingly, our experiments also reveal that the additional cryptographic mechanisms used do not increase computationnal time compared to other approaches, as we leverage aggregator replication to reduce the overall amount of computation.